jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 - In this domain you'll learn the basic principles behind securely designing, building, testing, operating and even decommissioning enterprise apps
 - Security should be part of the design, and incorporated into the architecture, with the level of protection based on requirements and operating environment
-- The Software Development LifeCycle consists of the following steps:
-  - Requirements gathering: why create the software, what it will do, and for whom it will be created
-  - Design: encapsulating how the software will meet requirements
-  - Development: creating/coding the software to meet spec, and integrating with other systems as required
-  - Testing: verifying/validating software meets requirements
-  - Operations and Maintenance: deploying, and ensuring it's appropriately configured, patched, and monitored

 - **Acceptance**: formal, structured hand-off of the completed software system to the customer org; usually involves test, analysis and assessment activities
-- **Accreditation**: AKA Security Accreditation a formal declaration by a designated accrediting authority (DAA) that an information system is approved to operate at an acceptable level of risk, based on the implementation an approved set of technical, managerial, and procedural safeguards
+- **Accreditation**: AKA Security Accreditation a formal declaration by a designated accrediting authority (DAA) that an information system is approved to operate at an acceptable level of risk, based on the implementation of an approved set of technical, managerial, and procedural safeguards
 - **ACID Test**: data integrity provided by means of enforcing atomicity, consistency, isolation, and durability policies
 - **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info; note that aggregation is a "security issue", where as inference is an attack (where an attacker can pull together pieces of less sensitive info to derive info of greater sensitivity)
 - **Arbitrary code**: alternate set of instructions and data that an attacker attempts to trick a processor into executing